bowers/bowers.github.io/_posts/2021-6-12-Shell-System-Manager.md

 ![Shell session opens in new browser window]({{ site.baseurl }}/images/ShellAccess.png "Shell session opens in new window")

 ## Done!
 You are logged in as the user **ssm-user**.
 You can use sudo with this account.
-In my browser window shown above, the initial command prompt $ in the sessoin window was hard to see, so it wasn't obvious the shell was working until I started to type.
+In my browser window shown above, the first command prompt $ was hard to see, so it wasn't obvious the shell was working until I started to type.

-You can also apply the necessary Role after the instance has launched, so you can use this technique with instances that are already running too.
+You can also create and apply the necessary Role after an instance has launched, so this technique works with alraedy existing instances too.

 When you're done playing around, click "Terminate" on the session window.
-This Terminate button just closes the remote session; it does not terminate the instance.
+This Terminate button only closes the shell session, it does not terminate the instance.